Main menu

 An uncontrolled study of both topical and oral PLE in 18 Moroccan patients with xeroderma pigmentosum showed that only 7 of 18 treated patients developed new skin cancer in a 12 month period.

 PLE should be used as an adjunct to the armamentarium against the damaging effects of UV radiation exposure.
-It should be considered as another layer of protection and used in conjunction with a good sunscreen and protective clothing.
+It should be considered as another layer of protection and used in conjunction with a good sunscreens and protective clothing.

 Higher doses (up to 960 mg a day) reduced the severity of polymorphic light eruption or increased the number of exposures of UV required to elicit PLE reactions.